AndriiSolomka/SelfAssessment/Skills/Programming.md

   - Scalar: 🖐️ used
   - Literal: 🖐️ used
   - Expression: 🖐️ used
-  - Heap: 👂 heard
+  - Heap:
   - Function: 🖐️ used
-  - Procedure: 👂 heard
+  - Procedure:
   - Method: 🖐️ used
   - Class: 🖐️ used
-  - Prototype: 👂 heard
+  - Prototype: 🖐️ used
   - Event: 🖐️ used
   - Type: 🖐️ used
   - Flag: 🖐️ used